 Important Note: Interviewing panels will be held in Cairo ONLY.
 Failure to attend the interview will result in disqualification of the application.

 - The Commission will conduct preliminary screening and nominate qualified candidates.
 Final selection of candidates will be conducted in the U.S.

-- Personal Interviews for short-listed candidates: January 2015
+- Personal Interviews for short-listed candidates: December and January, 2016

 Application Forms are available at the Fulbright Commission premises and on our website.